Cyford-Technologies-LLC/ZeroAI/knowledge/internal_crew/agent_learning/team_briefing.md

 - **Team Learning**: Share important findings in `knowledge/internal_crew/agent_learning/shared_discoveries/`

 ## Current Priorities
-- Are different pr each project an role.   project should have all the details.
+- Each project and role has different priorities - check with Project Manager for specifics
-- Learn and get better at your task
+- Continuously learn and improve at your assigned tasks
-- Document all changes and improvements
+- Document all changes and improvements for team knowledge
+- Fix import issues across internal crews
+- Ensure all agents can communicate properly
+- Maintain system stability and error handling